Best Welding Jackets

 3. Magid Spark Guard Flame Resistant

-The shirt is made from 100% cotton, and consists of snap closures that are non-reflective metal on the wrists, with a fasten breast pocket (left side) and a laydown collar.
+The shirt is made from 100% cotton and has non-reflective metal wrist snap closures.
+It also has a fasten breast pocket (left side) and a lay-down collar.

 CERTIFICATION: ASTM D6413